PG&E Public Safety Power Shutoff

 - Uninterruptible Power Supplies (UPS) for home telephones and internet/routers

 - Large capacity batteries such as Yeti or Tesla brand

 - Permanently (professionally) installed home generators

-Fire Safe Marin recommends that all Marin residents purchase and learn how to use a battery powered AM/FM/NOAA Weather radio.
+All Marin residents should purchase and learn how to use a battery powered AM/FM/NOAA Weather radio.
 Some models can be charged via built-in solar panels or hand cranks for continued operations during long power outages.
 Models from Midland and Eton are highly recommended.